Biophilic lighting: can lamps bring the benefits of nature inside?

 But what if you don’t have these natural elements to hand?
 Well, another typical characteristic of biophilic design is the use of colour and shape.
 Green hues, undulating lines and organic shapes – as long as the interior includes features reminiscent of natural forms, those alone can reduce stress, enhance creativity and improve well-being.

 That means it’s possible to apply the principles of biophilic design through objects, and what better way than with lamps.
 After all, lighting is important and if forced to rely on artificial sources, an organic twist can imbue an interior with at least some of the desired qualities of nature.
-So, we’ve selected some inspiring examples that illustrate the power of biophilic product design and the concepts that define this upcoming trend.

 Giving it some green